couchbase/kv_engine/docs/BinaryProtocol.md

 statistical item and the body contains the value in ASCII format).
 The sequence of return packets is terminated with a packet that contains no key and no value.

+If a value is present it must be a JSON payload (and the JSON datatype set) which adds additional parameters and arguments to the stats call.
+It is up to each stat subgroup to define the schema.
+As long as the provided payload is _valid json_, the server will silently (from the clients perspective) ignore unknown elements in the provided JSON.

 #### Example